5 Ways To Overcome Suicidal Thoughts | Suicide Prevention

 3. Stay Away From Negative People

-Stay away from people who belittle you and criticize your actions, behavior, appearance, or achievements.
-Instead, seek people who understand your vulnerability and will welcome you into a safe environment.
+Reject people who belittle or criticize your actions, appearance, or achievements.
+Seek out those who understand your vulnerability and create a safe, welcoming environment.

 5. Take Proper Medications